 Parents or immediate family are welcome to have lunch with their child or a relative on occasion.
-It is important that you call the cafeteria by 9:00 a.m. to order a meal (985-345-1302).
-Please remember to sign in at the school office before going to the cafeteria.
-Parents must refrain from going to the playground to allow their child the opportunity to be physically active and socialize.
-Also, please be aware that there are certain days when special programs may change the lunch schedule.
-To be safe, please contact the office or the teacher before coming.
+If you would like to order a meal, it is important to contact the cafeteria before 9:00am to do so (985-345-1302).
+Visitors must follow the regular visitor process and sign in with the school office before going to the cafeteria.
+Visitors are only allowed to sit with immediate family members.
+Students are not allowed to choose friends to join them with their visitor.
+Please be aware that there are certain days when special programs may change the lunch schedule.
+To be safe, please contact the office or your child's teacher to confirm the correct time.